Docker-Daze/itu-minitwit/report/report.md

    Ensures that the code adheres to the project's linting and formatting standards.

 5. **Scheduled Release Workflow**
-   Automates weekly releases to ensure regular updates and maintenance.
+   Automates weekly releases to ensure regular updates.

 6. **SonarQube Workflow**
    Performs static code analysis using SonarQube to identify potential bugs and vulnerabilities.